pkurremula/cloud-recipes/basics/string/trim/README.md

 # Trim a String

-Terrraform provides multiple functions to remove characters and substrings from a string:
+Terraform provides multiple functions to remove characters and substrings from a string:

 | Function   | Description |
 |------------|-------------|